ben-251/ben-251.github.io/content/posts/group theory.md

       3 \uparrow^{g_{n-1}}3, \quad \text{if } n \geq 2
 \end{cases}
 $$
 takes composition and recursion to a whole new level.
-Language, and writing systems in particular, are so intriguing!
+Language, and writing systems in particular, are so fascinating!